fieldtrip/website/tutorial/tms-eeg.md

 ### The dataset used for this tutorial

-The data used in this tutorial is avaialble from our [download server](https://download.fieldtriptoolbox.org/tutorial/tms/) where you can find a single-pulse dataset (used here) and a paired-pulse dataset.
+The data used in this tutorial is available from our [download server](https://download.fieldtriptoolbox.org/tutorial/tms/) where you can find a single-pulse dataset (used here) and a paired-pulse dataset.

 **Measurement:** The data were recorded using two 32-channel TMS-compatible BrainAmp DC Amplifiers (BrainProducts) connected to a 61 channel TMS-compatible EEG cap (EasyCap).
 Sampling was done at 5kHz with a 1kHz cut-off frequency and with 0.1 microvolt/bit resolution.
 Please click on the image below for an enlarged image of the [equidistant 61-channel arrangement](/template/layout#triangulated_equidistant_arrangements).